 Authors

-Heikel Balti, Alexandre Buttler, Lise Pinault, Guillaume Bertrand, Philippe Binet, Daniel Gilbert, Geneviève Magnon, Pierre Agnola, Arnaud Mouly, Cyrille Violle
+Heikel Balti , Alexandre Buttler, Lise Pinault, Guillaume Bertrand, Philippe Binet, Daniel Gilbert, Geneviève Magnon, Pierre Agnola, Arnaud Mouly, Cyrille Violle

 Abstract

-1. Understanding how ecological stability relates to diversity is of crucial importance under global change.
-Greater biodiversity is expected to stabilize aggregate community properties through compensatory dynamics, as species fluctuate asynchronously and offset one another.
-Yet, diversity-stability relationships are not straightforward and can vary across and within ecosystems, particularly in wetlands where strong abiotic filters shape community assembly and temporal dynamics.
+1. Aim: Understanding how ecological stability relates to diversity is of crucial importance under global change.
+Greater biodiversity is expected to stabilize aggregate community properties through compensatory dynamics, yet diversity-stability relationships can vary across ecosystems, particularly in wetlands where strong abiotic filters shape community assembly and temporal dynamics.
+We examined how multiple facets of diversity (taxonomic, functional, and phylogenetic) and functional trait identity relate to temporal stability (invariability) and species asynchrony in peatland vegetation.

-2. We examined how multiple facets of diversity (taxonomic, functional, and phylogenetic) and functional trait identity relate to temporal stability (invariability) and species asynchrony in peatland vegetation.
-We used a 17-year field experiment in a montane peatland complex spanning a bog and a transitional poor fen, combining open-top chamber (OTC) passive warming with natural hydrological contrasts.
+3. Methods: We used a 17-year field experiment in a montane peatland complex spanning a bog and a transitional poor fen, combining passive open-top chamber warming with natural hydrological contrasts.

-4. Contrary to insurance hypothesis predictions, temporal stability decreased with multiple biodiversity facets, particularly phylogenetic diversity and species richness, but increased with deeper-rooted plant strategies, after controlling for experimental conditions.
-Species asynchrony was largely unrelated to biodiversity, except for functional redundancy, which was associated with lower asynchrony but showed no association with temporal stability.
+4. Results: Water table depth was the dominant environmental filter of plant communities, explaining 46 % of total compositional variance, whereas experimental warming had no detectable effect.
+Community temporal stability and species asynchrony were higher under drier conditions (deeper water table), consistent with moisture-driven constraints on peatland vegetation dynamics.
+Contrary to insurance hypothesis predictions, temporal stability decreased with multiple biodiversity facets, particularly phylogenetic diversity and species richness, but increased with deeper-rooted plant strategies and functional redundancy, after controlling for experimental conditions.
+Species asynchrony was largely unrelated to biodiversity, except for functional redundancy, which was negatively associated with asynchrony.
 The stability-asynchrony association weakened substantially after controlling for hydrology.

 DOI